BeardScript/history-actions/README.md

 ### What is a *MutationLog*?

-A *MutationLog* is a collection of actions that perform a task you want to undo, this is particularily useful to reutilize code.
-The *historyManager* saves mutation logs.
+A *MutationLog* consists on one or more actions that trigger mutations within the state of your app.
+It's the perceived change for the user.
+That one thing they might want to undo.

+The *historyManager* records mutation logs.

 When you **historyManager.record( action )** you are basically adding the action to the current **MutationLog** being recorded.